Board selects new high school principal

 Henry Muren, an assistant principal at Barberton High School, has accepted the position of principal of Barberton High School.

-The position was recently opened after former principal Jeff Ramnytz was selected as superintendent.
+The position was opened after former principal Jeff Ramnytz was selected as superintendent.

 Patricia Cleary, retiring superintendent, said, “I’ve known Henry since I came to the district in 2005.
 I’m just delighted that he applied for the position and I’m delighted that this is a recommendation that I can bring to the board.”